Zagórze – Castle Grodno

 History

 The castle was probably built at the turn of the thirteenth and fourteenth centuries, during the times of prince Bolki I the Strict, or possibly Bernard of Świdnica and his brother, Bolko II of Ziębice.
-The exact date of construction is unknown, while the oldest known document recording the castle was created in 1315.
-It mentioned a burgrave named Kilian von Haugwitz, the castle itself was then called Kinsperch (Kinsberg), and from the 16th century Kunigsberg, or Kynsberg in the 18th century.
-Its original function was probably to protect the trade route running along the Bystrzyca valley.
+The exact date of construction was not recorded in the documents.
+The oldest known document concerning the castle, and specifically its burgrave Kilian von Haugwitz, was created in 1315.
+The castle was then called Kinsperch.
+In the following years of the 14th and 15th centuries, the names Kinsberg, Kiensberg, Kynsperge or Kynsberg were also used, and from the 16th century Kunigsberg.
+Its original function was probably to protect the trade route running through the Bystrzyca valley.

-In the 15th century, the castle was owned by knightly families who were engaged in robbery during the Hussite wars, and it was probably also the object of an attack by the Hussites in 1429.
-According to documents, from 1444 to 1463 it was the property of the knighr-robber George von Muehlheim, and from 1465 the estate was ruled by George von Czettritz and then other members of his family, after George received the castle from King George of Podiebrady, by buying a pledge for 1600 Hungarian guilders.
-Probably at the beginning of the 16th century, the Czettritz family carried out a late-Gothic reconstruction of the castle, possibly related to the royal privilege received in 1502 of a lucrative customs house in Jedlinka.
+In the first half of the 15th century, the castle was in the possession of knightly families, who engaged in robbery during the Hussite Wars, and was probably the target of a Hussite attack in 1429.
+According to tradition, in the second and third quarter of the 15th century, castle was ruled by George von Muehlheim, known as Puczek, famous for his robbery actions.
+However, the castle was probably acquired in 1434 from the lords von Liebenthal by Herman von Zettritz (Czettritz).
+Then, in 1463, the local estates were supposedly taken by King George of Poděbrady, from whom members of the Zettritz family regained castle after buying a pledge of 1,600 Hungarian guilders.
+Probably at the beginning of the 16th century, the Zettritz family carried out a late Gothic reconstruction of the castle, perhaps related to the royal privilege received in 1502 for a lucrative customs house in Jedlinka.

 Since 1535, Grodno became the property of the Hochberg family, who bought it from Herman Czettritz.
 They owned the castle for ten years, and then passed it to the starost of the Duchy of Świdnica and Jawor, Matthias von Logau.
 His family was associated with Poland, and its members belonged to the eminent personalities of those times.
 Matthias, the Elder repaired the walls, raised the outer wall of the zwinger and renovated the residential part, while his son George, who had been the owner from 1568, carried out the Renaissance extension of the upper ward, the eastern part of the zwinger wall and the outer bailey.
 These works were completed by 1587, but as a result, George fell into debt.
 For this reason, after his death, the widow Catherine renounced the inheritance and in 1596 the castle was taken by Emperor Rudolf II for unpaid obligations.